How to Find Your Purple Squirrel: Putting Soft Skills Assessments to Work

 Soft skills assessments of traits, personality, and other types of subjective preferences are increasingly being used to assess job fit.
 Why do they work so well?
-Personality is a scientifically-proven predictor of job performance, and assessing a candidate’s probable behavior in a work environment allows recruiters to better understand if a candidate will indeed be a top performer, and if he will fit the culture of the company.
+Personality is a scientifically-proven predictor of job performance, and assessing a candidate’s probable behavior in a work environment allows recruiters to better understand if a candidate will indeed be a top performer and if they will fit the culture of the company.

 - Hard skills are in short supply.
 In the United States, for example, there are 6.8 million openings with only 5.8 million unemployed Americans to fill them.
-Taking skills mismatches into account, filling that skilled role gets even more bleak.
+Taking skills mismatches into account, filling that skilled role gets even bleaker.
 When a specific skill set is the be-all-end-all for a positive hiring decision, a company may come up empty-handed, and a critical role may remain unfilled, negatively impacting the company’s bottom line.
-Hard skills are much easier to teach than soft skills, so many employers are moving to measuring more “hard-wired” characteristics.
+Hard skills are much easier to teach than soft skills, so many employers are moving to measure more “hard-wired” characteristics.

 - Soft skills promote hiring equity.
 Focusing on soft skills helps to even the playing field for candidates from underrepresented groups who may not have had the same opportunity to acquire hard skills.
-This can help to increase the diversity of candidates coming through the pipeline.
+This can help increase the diversity of candidates coming through the pipeline.